Article by Storybook Traveler Holly Averette

 Arrival and check-in experience:

 Lively colors and popular tunes from the last half of the 20th century welcome you as you enter Classic Hall, the main building that houses the check in area, food court, and other guest amenities.
 If you are arriving by motorcoach via an airport shuttle you will be dropped off right in front of the lobby entrance.
 If arriving by taxi, rideshare, or private transfer, you will stop by the security gate and confirm you are checking in before proceeding to the lobby entrance.
 If arriving by personal vehicle you will also need to stop by the security gate.
 TIP: have your ID and resort confirmation number handy to show the guard.
-Self parking is available for $15/night.
+Self parking is available for no additonal cost.
 Bell services will be available to assist guests with luggage upon arrival and they can hold items until your room is ready.
 Like other Disney resorts, there is a small kids area with kid size furniture and a TV playing Disney shows or movies to entertain little ones during the check-in process.
 Alternatively, you may choose to complete online check-in on the app prior to your arrival.
 Doing this allows you to bypass the front desk and you will receive a text or email notification with your room number when it is ready.

 Outside of Classic Hall, pathways guide you to the various sections-the 50s, 60s, 70s, 80s, and 90s all have a themed area in the resort.
 Each room is 260 sq ft and can accommodate up to 4 adults plus one child under 3.
 Room amenities include a hairdryer, shampoo/conditioner/body wash, bar soap, lotion, beverage cooler, coffee maker with coffee and tea supplies, in room safe, iron and ironing board, and complimentary wi-fi.
 With the exception of a small number of king rooms, each room has 2 queen beds but the configuration is a bit unique.
 The second queen bed is actually a fold down Murphy style bed.
 During the day, the bed is folded up and becomes a table.
 To pull down the bed, simply move the 2 chairs and pull down on the handle.
 The table magically folds down under the bed.
 The mattress is the exact same style and size as the regular queen bed so no worries about comfort!
 Room view options include standard, preferred, and pool view.
 All rooms open to covered exterior walkways.